UN says Yemen's warring sides agree to renew existing truce | Law-Order

 The United Nations says Yemen's warring parties agreed Tuesday to renew an existing truce for another two months after international concerted efforts.

-The UN's envoy to Yemen Hans Grundberg said in a statement that Yemen's internationally recognised government and the country's Houthi rebels agreed to extend the truce for two more months.
+The UN's envoy to Yemen Hans Grundberg said in a statement that Yemen's internationally recognised government and the country's Houthi rebels agreed to extend the truce.

-The statement said that both sides of the conflict had also agreed to try to reach a 'more expanded truce agreement.
+The statement said that both sides of the conflict had also agreed to try to arrive at a “an expanded truce agreement as soon as possible.”
+The renewal announcement came hours after an Omani delegation concluded three-day talks with the Houthi leadership, including with the rebels' chief Abdel-Malek al-Houthi in the capital of Sanaa.

+Mohammed Abdel-Salam, the Houthi chief negotiator and spokesman, said on Twitter the talks focused on “consolidating chances of halting the war and lifting the blockade” imposed by the Saudi-led coalition.

+The cease-fire initially took effect on April 2 and was extended June 2, despite both sides traded accusations of violating the truce and the failure to lift a yearslong blockade of the city of Taiz by the Houthis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)